OpenEvalProject/evals/manuscripts/elife-06358/v2/manuscript.md

 One of the biggest challenges in neuroscience is to understand how the regulation of cellular activity influences the properties of signals in neuronal circuits to control behavioral responses.
 These signals may vary in their temporal characteristics, sensitivity thresholds, and throughput bandwidth to ultimately match physiological demands (Marder, 2012).
 GPCR signaling pathways play a key role in setting many circuit parameters as they mediate effects of a vast number of neurotransmitters and neuromodulators (Nusbaum and Blitz, 2012).
 However, our understanding of the molecular mechanisms that shape signaling and their relationship to behavioral outcomes is rather limited.

-## Differential modulation of signal transmission in rod and cone ON-BCs
+### Differential modulation of signal transmission in rod and cone ON-BCs

 In this study, we used the well-defined rod and cone ON circuits of the retina to examine how changing key parameters of GPCR-mediated responses affected visually-guided behavior.
 Through genetic manipulations we observed graded alterations in the maximal response amplitudes, timing of response onset, and sensitivity of rod and cone ON-BCs, while testing the effect of these changes on mouse visual performance.
 We found stark differences between rod- and cone-driven ON circuits with respect to the influence of signal transfer parameters on visually-guided behavior.
 In the rod circuitry, changes in the timing or amplitude of signal transmission between photoreceptors and ON-BC neurons did not affect behavioral performance in visually-guided tasks that required intact dim vision.
 However, a change in the sensitivity of transmission at this synapse, albeit aggravated by kinetic deficits, was not tolerated behaviorally and loss of the response sensitivity strictly correlated with the decrease in behavioral performance of the animals.
 In contrast, cone-mediated vision was sensitive to minor changes in kinetic parameters of signal transmission, causing a pronounced decrease in behavioral performance even when light sensitivity was unaffected.
 The rod circuit is biased for high sensitivity to detect single photon absorptions close to absolute visual threshold (Pahlberg and Sampath, 2011), whereas cone pathways operate at higher light levels and require the capacity to extract temporal features from light stimuli (Rodieck, 1998).
 Thus, our observations suggest that differential specialization of rod and cone pathways involves adaptation at the first synapse in these respective circuits.

 Here we find that the parameters of the GPCR-mediated response can be dissociated to provide a hierarchical influence on function.
-In ON-BCs, decreasing concentrations of two RGS proteins expressed in dendritic tips, RGS7 and RGS11, sequentially influence the onset timing, amplitude, and sensitivity of mGluR6-mediated responses (
+In ON-BCs, decreasing concentrations of two RGS proteins expressed in dendritic tips, RGS7 and RGS11, sequentially influence the onset timing, amplitude, and sensitivity of mGluR6-mediated responses (Figure 12).
+In this pathway, response kinetics and amplitude appeared to be the parameters most sensitive to changes in RGS concentration, whereas sensitivity required a much larger reduction in RGS concentration to produce an impact.
+There is a window in the RGS concentration range where profound effects on kinetics were not accompanied by appreciable changes in response sensitivity.
+These observations suggest a mechanism by which GPCRs can generate unique patterns of activity and differentially tune circuit properties based on varying levels of RGS proteins.
+Thus, regulatory nodes where information processing is mediated by GPCRs may be tuned to extract temporal features at one end of the RGS concentration range, whereas others may serve as sensitivity filters at the other end of the range.
+This possibility is supported by observations in photoreceptors where manipulation of RGS9 concentration affects temporal characteristics of the response without changes in sensitivity (Chen et al., 2000; Krispel et al., 2006) and in hippocampal pyramidal neurons where knockout of RGS proteins changes both response kinetics and sensitivity (Xie et al., 2010).
+Interestingly, levels of multiple RGS proteins have also been shown to fluctuate in response to extracellular cues (Hurst and Hooks, 2009; Traynor et al., 2009) suggesting that changes in RGS concentration may dynamically control GPCR response properties.

 ![Figure 12.](https://cdn.elifesciences.org/articles/06358/elife-06358-fig12-v2.jpg)

 **Figure 12.:** In the dark, mGluR6 activated by high synaptic glutamate concentration produces ample amounts of GTP-bound Go, which closes TRPM1 channels.
 RGS proteins (RGS7 and RGS11) deactivate Go converting it back to inactive GDP-bound state but the equilibrium is dominated by excess of Go-GTP ensuring no channel activity.
 Upon light exposure, the activity of mGluR6 is reduced, and reduction in Go-GTP catalyzed by RGS proteins becomes dominant, allowing channels to open.
-When concentration of RGS proteins decline below a threshold point the speed of Go deactivation becomes rate-limiting to reduce the speed and magnitude of TRPM1 channel opening as well as its sensitivity to the reduction in glutamate concentration.DOI: http://dx.doi.org/10.7554/eLife.06358.022
+When concentration of RGS proteins decline below a threshold point the speed of Go deactivation becomes rate-limiting to reduce the speed and magnitude of TRPM1 channel opening as well as its sensitivity to the reduction in glutamate concentration.

-## Saturation of RGS concentration in ON-BCs and reproducibility of signal transfer
+### Saturation of RGS concentration in ON-BCs and reproducibility of signal transfer

 Under native conditions, RGS proteins in ON-BCs appear to be present in substantial excess over the minimal amount needed for sustaining wild-type response properties.
 Rod ON-BCs tolerate an almost 75% reduction in RGS levels before any measurable effects on response properties could be observed.
 To understand the basis for this overexpression we compared levels of RGS7 and RGS11 to that of the mGluR6 receptors.
 We found that RGS proteins are present at approximately threefold stoichiometric excess over mGluR6 dimers.
 Several recent studies suggest that the signal transduction components of the ON-BC are organized in a macromolecular complex (Morgans et al., 2010; Dhingra and Vardi, 2012).
 Indeed, both RGS7 and RGS11 form physical complexes with mGluR6 (Cao et al., 2009) and a recently discovered orphan receptor GPR179 (Orlandi et al., 2012; Ray et al., 2014).
 These interactions are required for proper postsynaptic targeting of RGS7/11 (Cao et al., 2009; Orlandi et al., 2012).
 The expression of RGS proteins also depends on mGluR6, and its elimination in mice significantly decreases RGS7 and RGS11 levels (Cao et al., 2009).
 Additionally, mGluR6 and its effector channel TRPM1 are further integrated by a scaffolding protein, nyctalopin (Cao et al., 2011; Pearring et al., 2011).
 The relatively rapid (∼50–100 ms) response of ON-BCs to flashes of light is unlikely to be supported by the stochastic action of RGS proteins if they were deactivating Gαo in the vicinity of TRPM1 simply by diffusion.
 Thus, these considerations suggest a model where functionally relevant RGS molecules must be physically integrated into the macromolecular signaling complex.
 Since RGS proteins are present in the molar excess over the mGluR6 complex, their depletion does not alter the signaling until the level reaches the stoichiometric threshold and RGS is reduced within the macromolecular assembly.
 Therefore, it seems reasonable to speculate that overexpression of RGS proteins over the stoichiometry with the mGluR6 signaling complex would minimize fluctuation in the kinetics and sensitivity of ON-BC responses, ensuring their reproducibility.
 In support of this hypothesis we find that titration of RGS proteins below a certain threshold point (∼1:1 stoichiometry with mGluR6 complex) detrimentally affects the signal-to-noise ratio of ON-BC responses and increases their variability.

 These results additionally suggest that G protein deactivation normally is not a rate-limiting step in the cascade of events that lead to generation of a depolarizing response in ON-BCs.
 Previous studies in rod photoreceptors that utilize similar G protein cascade for light reception demonstrated that G protein deactivation limits the recovery of a photoresponse.
 In these neurons, increase in the concentration of RGS protein (RGS9) resulted in acceleration of the response termination kinetics (Krispel et al., 2006; Burns and Pugh, 2009).
 Since a reduction in mGluR6 activity underlies the light-evoked responses in ON-BCs (compared to an increase in rhodopsin's activity for phototransduction), G protein deactivation drives the activation phase of the response and RGS proteins influence its slope.
 By titrating the RGS concentration in the ON-BCs we found a critical threshold point, below which the onset of the ON-BC depolarization is sensitive to changes in G protein deactivation.
 The critical threshold point roughly corresponds to ∼25% of normal RGS levels (contributed by both RGS7 and RGS11) in wild-type synapses.
 Notably, a substantial excess in RGS concentration (threefold to fourfold), and hence G protein deactivation rates above this threshold, has no influence on ON-BC response properties.
 Thus, by setting the levels of RGS expression above this threshold, mGluR6 signaling in ON-BCs ensures that G protein deactivation is not a rate-limiting step in generation of a depolarizing response.
 Instead, this rate-limiting reaction could be associated with either TRPM1 channel opening or intrinsic deactivation of the mGluR6 receptor.
 Determining the identity of this rate limiting process that drives the onset of ON-BC depolarizing response will be an important area for future investigation.

-## Differential tuning of rod and cone circuits at the first visual synapse
+### Differential tuning of rod and cone circuits at the first visual synapse

 Interestingly, we found that RGS proteins have similar impact on response properties of ON-BCs that form synapses with either rod or cone photoreceptors.
 Given monosynaptic connectivity between rods and rod ON-BCs, and the progressive night blindness associated with RGS loss, the implications of these changes for rod-mediated behavior are rather unequivocal.
 However, signaling of cones via parallel ON- and OFF- circuits, together with the heterogeneous nature of cone ON-BCs, complicates the interpretation of the dependence of photopic (cone) vision on cone-to-cone ON-BC signal transmission.
 The ability to discriminate changes in luminance across a broad range of stimulation frequencies is characteristic feature of photopic vision in many species, including mice (Umino et al., 2008).
 Previous studies have indicated that pharmacological or genetic blockade of the ON-pathway affects contrast sensitivity in mice and monkeys under photopic conditions (Schiller et al., 1986; Iwakabe et al., 1997).
 In line with these observations, we find that changes in amplitude and kinetics of the photopic ERG b-wave caused by the loss of RGS expression result in pronounced deficits in the temporal properties of contrast detection for cone vision.
 Ablation of RGS proteins severely impacted photopic contrast sensitivity for high-speed visual stimuli while leaving visual acuity relatively unaffected.
 This highlights an essential role that temporal regulation of mGluR6-TRPM1 signaling at the cone-to-cone ON-BC synapse plays for normal photopic vision.
 Although the details on how RGS proteins may contribute to the responses of individual cone ON-BCs remain to be established, it is possible that differential expression of RGS7 vs RGS11 at cone ON-BC synapses (Mojumder et al., 2009) may contribute to setting their unique profiles, thus increasing the temporal resolution of cone vision.

 ## Materials and methods

-## Mouse strains, and tamoxifen gavage
+### Mouse strains, and tamoxifen gavage

 Generation of mice with the constitutive deletion in Rgs7 (Rgs7−/−) (Cao et al., 2012), Rgs11 (Rgs11−/−) (Cao et al., 2008), or both (DKO) (Cao et al., 2012) was previously described.
 Conditional targeting of RGS7 was achieved by flanking exon 4 with LoxP sites (Rgs7flx/flx) (Cao et al., 2012).
 The resulting mice were crossed with Rgs11−/− line to generate cDKO:Cre- strain (Rgs11−/−: Rgs7flx/flx), and further with a Cre driver line ubiquitously expressing tamoxifen-inducible Cre-ERT2 recombinase B6.Cg-Tg(CAG-cre/Esr1*)5Amc/J to produce cDKO:Cre+ mice (Rgs11−/−: Rgs7flx/flx: CAG-CreERT2).
 To induce Cre expression 20 mg/kg tamoxifen (Sigma, St. Louis, MO), dissolved in corn oil and 10% ethanol, was administered by oral gavage with an 18–24 gauge smooth tip needle.
 Tamoxifen was administered once daily for 5 consecutive days.
 All procedures were carried out in accordance with the National Institute of Health guidelines and were granted formal approval by the Institutional Animal Care and Use Committees of the Scripps Research Institute (IACUC protocol number 14-001), Washington University (IACUC protocol number 20140236), and the University of Southern California (IACUC protocol number 10890).

-## Antibodies, recombinant proteins and Western blotting
+### Antibodies, recombinant proteins and Western blotting

 The generation of sheep anti-TRPM1 is described (Cao et al., 2011).
 Rabbit anti-RGS7 (7RC1), was a generous gifts from William Simonds (NINDDK/NIH) and the guinea pig anti-mGluR6 antibody was a gift from Dr Takahisa Furukawa (Osaka University).
 Mouse anti-PKCα (ab11723; Abcam, Cambridge, MA), rabbit anti-RGS7 antibodies (07-237; Upstate Biotechnology, Billerica, MA), mouse anti-CtBP2 (612044; BD Biosciences) and rabbit anti-cone arrestin (ab15282; Millipore, Billerica, MA) were purchased.